Dash-OS/tcl-modules/README.md

 Would love to collect any other "awesome" and useful Tcl procs that you find yourself using and others may find useful.

+## Installation

+You can use these packages by simply downloading them and including them within your tm module path (`[::tcl::tm::path list]`).
+Note that some of these packages may depend on others and/or having the directory structure intact.

+Once you have done this you should be able to `package require` them.

+> **Tip:** You can add to the tcl module directories list by calling `[::tcl::tm::path add $dir]`

 ## Package Summaries

 I will try to provide a basic idea of some of the modules as time goes on.